bldl/emplace-spidermonkey/tutorial/issues-with-initial-proposal.md

-# How to use the tools
+# Issues with the initial proposal

 ## Table of Contents
 - [intro](../README.md)